material-components/material-components-ios/components/NavigationBar/README.md

 <!--docs:
-title: "Navigation Bar"
+title: "Navigation Bars"
 layout: detail
 section: components
 excerpt: "The Navigation Bar component is a view composed of a left and right Button Bar and either a title label or a custom title view."
 iconId: toolbar
-path: /catalog/navigation-bars/
+path: /catalog/flexible-headers/navigation-bars/
 -->

 # Navigation Bar